wolfpaulus/static-site-generator/README.md

 - Methods for converting Markdown content to HTML
 - Tips for rendering source code beautifully within posts
 - Workflow automation using GitHub for site rebuilding and republishing
-- Deploying a fast, cost-effective static site using Cloudflare Pages
+- Deploying a fast, cost-effective static site using Cloudflare Workers

 ### Big Idea